-FTP

-The FTP service can be enabled/disabled using the Services Status Menu.
+FTP The FTP service can be enabled/disabled using the Services Status Values (port) Menu.
 The FTP service is used for firmware recovery operations.
-Values (port)

-Enable / Disable

-Telnet

-Using the Telnet Service Enable/Disable function, you can disable the Telnet service from running on the pDDL.
+Enable / Disable Telnet Using the Telnet Service Enable/Disable function, you can disable the Values (port) Telnet service from running on the pDDL900.
 The port used by the Telnet service can also be modified.
 The default is 23.
-Values (port)

-23

-SSH

-Using the SSH Service Enable/Disable function, you can disable the SSH service (Port 22) from running on the pDDL.
+23 SSF Using the SSH Service Enable/Disable function, you can disable the Values (port) SSH service (Port 22) from running on the pDDL900.
 The port used by the SSH service can also be modified.
 The default is 22.
-Values (port)

-22

-Web UI

-e default web server port for the web based configuration tools used the modem is port 80 (http) and port 443 (HTTPS).
-Values (selection)

-ange as required, but keep in mind that if a non standard port is ed, it must be specified in a internet browser to access the unit.
-HTTP/HTTPS HTTP HTTPS
+Web U The default web server port for the web based configuration tools used Values (selection in the modem is port 80 (http) and port 443 (HTTPS).
+HTTP/HTTPS Change as required, but keep in mind that if a non standard port is